-The objective of this summer studentship programme is to provide students with the opportunity to conduct a small social, nursing and allied health-based cancer research project in an experienced research group/lab or virtually.
+The objective of this summer studentship programme is to provide students with the opportunity to conduct a small social science, nursing and allied health-based cancer research project in an experienced research group/lab or virtually.
 Upon completion of the project, the students will gain both a practical research experience and gain an insight into the cancer research environment.

-Following the completion of the studentship, the student is required to provide the Irish Cancer Society with a written scientific report and a financial report from the finance office of their host institution.
+Following the completion of the studentship, the student is required to provide the Irish Cancer Society with a written scientific report.
+A financial report will also be required from the finance office of the student's host institution.